statzenthusiast921/US_Elections_Project/README.md

 - Predict the results of the 2024 and 2028 US Presidential election at a county level

 ### App
+Click [here](https://us-elections-project.onrender.com/) to view the app.
+It might need a few minutes to "wake up" if it has been idle for awhile.

 ### Data